Akselmo/QuakeWorld-server-Discord-Bot/README.md

 # Node.js Discord QuakeServerLookup Bot
 A simple Node.js bot that checks specific QuakeWorld server and posts information of it to Discord server it is in.
+It's not the prettiest code ever, but maybe it can be useful to someone and work as a base, if nothing else. :)

 If there are players in the server, it'll look like this: